The Redlich Horwitz Foundation focuses its grantmaking on improving the child welfare system in New York.

-The Redlich Horwitz Foundation has a clear set of approaches to achieve its objectives.
-We ask that you thoroughly review the Foundation's mission, strategy, priorities, and current grantees to ensure that your organization and proposal are consistent with our priority areas and strategic direction.
+We welcome conversations to expand our understanding of the challenges and solutions identified by impacted families and communities; but in an effort to be mindful of your valuable time, we suggest that you thoroughly review the Foundation's mission, strategy, priorities, and current grantees to ensure that your organization and proposal are consistent with our priority areas and strategic direction before contacting us.

 The Foundation staff and/or trustees will hold an initial meeting or phone call with the organization's leadership to learn more about your mission, approach, and programs, and to explore ways we might work together.

-Upon invitation, organizations submit a one-page concept note that briefly describes the organization, program strategy, approach for influencing the wider system, and estimated request.
+Foundation staff and/or the organization drafts a one-page concept note that briefly describes the organization, program goals and strategy, approach for influencing the wider system, and estimated request.

-The board of trustees reviews concept notes and other prospect information quarterly.
-If the concept is of interest, the staff and trustee liaison will follow up with additional questions and suggestions and to schedule a site visit/additional meeting with senior leadership of the organization.
+The Parent & Youth Advisory Board members will review new opportunities quarterly.
+Feedback from the advisory board is shared with the staff and the leadership of the board of trustees to inform next steps.
+If the opportunity is of interest, the staff, trustee liaison and whenever possible, members of the advisory board will follow up with additional questions and discussion and to schedule a site visit/additional meeting with senior leadership of the organization.

-Once an organization reaches the application stage, the program design or advocacy initiative under consideration will have received significant feedback from both the trustees and staff.
-At this point, the organization will receive our proposal template that asks for more detailed plans for program or advocacy execution; evaluation; goals and outcomes; and multi-year budget and plan for financial sustainability.
+Once an organization reaches the application stage, the program design or advocacy initiative under consideration will have received significant feedback from the staff, advisory board, and trustees.
+At this point, the organization will receive our proposal template that asks about the organization’s commitment to racial justice, and for more detailed plans for program or advocacy execution; evaluation; goals and outcomes, including impact on racial disparities; and multi-year budget and plan for financial sustainability.
 The board of trustees makes grant decisions quarterly, and successful organizations will be notified soon thereafter.

-The Foundation and the grantee will work together to develop an evaluation procedure and to establish specific objectives and metrics by which to measure program outcomes.
+The Foundation and the grantee will work together to develop an evaluation procedure and to establish specific objectives and metrics by which to measure progress on projected outcomes.

 A Sample of Our Grants